Our Lady of Piat: Sambali Festival

 The Sambali Festival is celebrated from June 23 to 30.
 The festivity flows into the actual Feast of Our Lady of Piat, which is kept on July 1 and 2.
 The festivity is a religious and cultural revival to commemorate the Christianization of the Itawes region of Cagayan.
 Activities include novenas, beauty pageant, sports tournaments, Lakbay Yaman Industry Tours, street dancing and the famous cultural presentations by indigenous groups.
 Thousands of pilgrims and devotees are expected to flock to the basilica to participate in the festivities and the activities lined up in the week-long event.
-The highlight of the festival is the fluvial procession venerating the holy image of the Our Lady of Piat which starts from Aparri at the mouth of the Cagayan River to Buntun Bridge in Tuguegarao City and proceeds through a motorcade to Piat.
+The highlight of the festival is the fluvial procession venerating the holy image of Our Lady of Piat which starts from Aparri at the mouth of the Cagayan River to Buntun Bridge in Tuguegarao City and proceeds through a motorcade to Piat.
 The procession, which has become a tradition among the Cagayanons, was started by Archbishop Diosdado Talamayan.